AdaCore/why3/doc/api.rst

 This section describes how to use the Why3 API to infer loop invaiants.
-For more information about the inference of loop invariants refer to :numref:`chap.inferloop`.
+For more information about the inference of loop invariants refer to :numref:`sec.installinferloop`.
 The example from this section can be found in the Why3 source code ``examples/use_api/infer.ml``.

 Let us start by defining a environment required to parse and type